TAbdiukov/COMP6447-Rootkit/README.md

 # Rootkit

-FreeBSD rootkit - Application Security Assessment (COMP6447)
+FreeBSD Rootkit implementation - Application Security Assessment (COMP6447).

 ## Disclaimer
 Feel free to contribute is you get something interesting!
 There's only two of us working on the rootkit.
 Im Still working on that remote backdoor.